micmejia/bible-dump/AMPC/Matthew/Matt 4.md

-At once they left the boat and their father and [^o]joined Jesus as disciples [sided with His party and followed Him].
+At once they left the boat and their father and joined Jesus as disciples [sided with His party and followed Him].